Ovens & Murray Football Netball League: O&MFL Representative Match Results

 In 2009 the VCFL decided to rank each country football league, with the O&MFL initially ranked number one.

 The Metropolitan and Country Football Championships merged in 2016 to create a statewide competition, with the rankings reorganised to include metropolitan leagues in 2017.

 The O&MFL were ranked number five in Victoria in the 2019 VCFL Country Championships.

-As of 2020, AFL Victoria decided to scrap it's traditional interleague competition, but leagues could decide amongst themselves, if they wish to play or not.
+As of 2020, AFL Victoria decided to scrap its traditional interleague competition, but leagues could decide amongst themselves, if they wish to play or not.